 Under GLRI Action Plan IV, GLRI federal agencies and their state, Tribal and local partners will remove 40 Beneficial Use Impairments (BUIs), with a cumulative total of 168 BUIs removed by the end of FY2029.
 These removals will leave fewer than 100 BUIs remaining - a huge milestone for the GLRI.
-Given the progress achieved under the GLRI and maturity of the AOC program, we will begin to use the number of delisted AOCs as a new measure of progress.
-We anticipate delisting eight more AOCs under Action Plan IV.
+Given the progress achieved under the GLRI and maturity of the AOC program, we will begin to use the number of delisted Areas of Concern as a new measure of progress.
+We anticipate delisting seven more AOCs under Action Plan IV, bringing the program beyond its halfway point, with more AOCs delisted than with work remaining.

-Most of the AOCs contain or are adjacent to disadvantaged and other communities with environmental justice concerns.
-Under GLRI Action Plan IV, GLRI federal agencies and their State, Tribal and local partners will have meaningful involvement with communities impacted by AOCs, especially disadvantaged and other communities with environmental justice concerns, to explore opportunities to enhance existing and planned AOC projects with increased access, recreation and cultural uses so that all share in the distribution of GLRI benefits.
-Examples of meaningful involvement with communities include public outreach during management action development through implementation, increased membership to local public advisory groups, development of state guidance for Public Advisory Committee (PAC) community engagement, efforts to increase or maintain diversity in PAC leadership and supporting workforce development opportunities.
+Most of the AOCs contain or are adjacent to underserved communities.
+Under GLRI Action Plan IV, GLRI federal agencies and their State, Tribal and local partners will have meaningful involvement with communities impacted by AOCs, especially underserved communities, to explore opportunities to enhance existing and planned AOC projects with increased access, recreation and cultural uses so that the distribution of benefits of GLRI are shared by all.
+Examples of meaningful involvement with communities include public outreach during management action development through implementation, increased membership to local public advisory groups, development of state guidance for Public Advisory Committee (PAC) community engagement, efforts to increase or maintain diversity in PAC leadership and support workforce development opportunities.

 Objective 1.2.
-Engage communities, with a focus on disadvantaged and other communities with environmental justice concerns, and vulnerable populations, and share information on the risks and benefits of consuming Great Lakes fish, wildlife and harvested plant resources with the people who consume them.
+Engage communities, with a focus on underserved and vulnerable populations, and share informa- tion on the risks and benefits of consuming Great Lakes fish, wildlife and harvested plant resources with the people who consume them.
 Commitment 1.2.a.
-Provide information, including Indigenous Knowledge-based information, regarding the consump- tion of Great Lakes fish, wildlife and harvested plant resources to Great Lakes communities, with a focus on disadvantaged and other communities with environmental justice concerns.
+Provide information, including Indigenous Knowledge-based information, regarding the consump- tion of Great Lakes fish, wildlife and harvested plant resources to Great Lakes communities, with a focus on vulnerable populations and/or underserved communities.
 Measure of Progress 1.2.1.
-Risks and benefits of consuming Great Lakes fish, wildlife and harvested plant resources are shared to inform consumption choices.
+Risks and benefits of consuming Great Lakes fish, wildlife and harvested plant resources are shared with communities to inform consumption choices.

 Since the GLRI began, federal agencies and their state and Tribal partners have worked together to increase the public's knowledge of Great Lakes fish consumption advisories through innovative and impactful outreach projects across the basin.
 These projects have targeted vulnerable populations, including subsistence fishers, and provided them with up-to-date advice on the risks and benefits of eating fish caught in the Great Lakes Basin.
 Over the last several years, GLRI partners have also tackled the challenge of moving away from restrictive-only messaging to a more balanced approach, delivering information on both the risks and benefits of consuming fish.
-Fish may contain elevated levels of harmful chemicals that lead to consumption advisories, but can provide important nutritional benefits such as omega-3 fatty acids as well.
+Fish may contain high levels of harmful chemicals that lead to consumption advisories, but can provide important nutritional benefits such as omega-3 fatty acids as well.

 Under Action Plan IV, GLRI federal agencies and state and Tribal partners will continue implementing projects to enhance the delivery of critical information to the public concerning the risks and benefits of eating Great Lakes fish, wildlife and harvestable plant resources.
-There will be continued focus on enhancing outreach material targeting vulnerable, undeserved, and disadvantaged communities, which includes making consumption advice available in languages spoken in subsistence fisher communities.
+There will be continued focus on enhancing outreach material targeting vulnerable and underserved communities, which includes making consumption advice available in languages spoken in subsistence fisher communities.
 There will also be continued focus on providing new and updated consumption advice regarding emerging issues such as per- and polyfluoroalkyl substances (PFAS) in fish and wildlife.
 Partnerships such as the Great Lakes Consortium for Fish Consumption Advisories will continue to play a pivotal role in advancing more cohesive fish consumption advice messaging in the Great Lakes.